tainacan/tainacan-wiki/dev/custom-templates.md

 * `tainacan_get_the_collection_name()` or `tainacan_the_collection_name()` - Returns the current collection name inside an items archive or single;
 * `tainacan_get_the_collection_description()` or `tainacan_the_collection_description()` - Returns the current collection description inside an items archive or single;

-If you're building a custom items or term items archive, these functions may help:
+If you're building a custom term items archive, these functions may help:
 * `tainacan_get_term()` - Returns the current term object inside a term items archive;
 * `tainacan_get_the_term_name()` or `tainacan_the_term_name()` - Returns the current term name inside a term items archive;
 * `tainacan_get_the_term_description()` or `tainacan_the_term_description()` - Returns the current term description inside a term items archive;